metabase/metabase/docs/users-guide/expressions/coalesce.md

 coalesce([Notes], [Comments] "No notes or comments.")
 ```

 `coalesce` is much nicer to write if you don't mind taking the first value when both of your columns are non-blank.
-[Use `case`][case-to-coalesce] if you want to define a specific output (e.g., if you want to return "I have a note _and_ a comment" instead of "I have a note".).
+[Use `case` if you want to define a specific output][case-to-coalesce] (e.g., if you want to return "I have a note _and_ a comment" instead of "I have a note".).

 ### SQL

-When you ask Metabase a question from the notebook editor or SQL editor, the question is converted into a SQL query that runs against your database or data warehouse.
+In most cases (unless you're using a NoSQL database), questions created from the [notebook editor][notebook-editor-def] are converted into SQL queries that run against your database or data warehouse.

 The SQL `coalesce` function